-Strength-to-weight ratio and power-to-weight ratio are important key performance indicators (KPIs) for climbers wanting to improve performance.
+Strength-to-weight ratio and power-to-weight ratio are important key performance indicators (KPIs) for climbers.
 While advancing your technical and mental skills is always paramount, training to increase your strength and power metrics is likewise essential for reaching the higher grades.
 Consider that elite climbers (~5.14b/8c/V13 or harder) typically have a one-hand first finger pad force equal to or greater than their body weight.
 How does your grip strength-to-weight ratio compare?

 A well-designed training program, then, should bring about measurable increases in your finger strength and pulling power with little or no weight gain.
 Of course, if you’re carrying around excess body fat, then training for weight loss is likely the quickest pathway to a higher strength-to-weight ratio.

 As a veteran coach, having worked with hundreds of climbers over the past 30+ years, I feel the reasonable body fat percentage for peak climbing performance is 6 to 12 percent for men and 10 to 18 percent for women—many elite climbers are near the low end of these ranges.

 If you’re not sure how you measure up, consider having your body fat tested.
 Call around to local medical centers, private training centers, and university physio labs and ask for DXA; alternatively a simple skinfold calipers calculation will give you a good estimate.
 Or you can use the economic pinch-an-inch method on your waistline—if you can pinch an inch (2.5cm or more), then you are certainly not in the optimal range.